Stexinator/salvage-union-combat-automation/README.md

 - When targeted the output can apply the damage to the target via a button

 ## Changelog
-0.0.14
+0.0.15
-- do not inform player that items without uses dont have any uses left
+- do not inform player that items without uses do not have any uses left

 0.0.12
 - support uses